asofio/minimal-api-aks-poc/deploy-to-aks.md

 Next, make two small adjustments to the parameters within the deployment.bicep file.
 Within VSCode, open the /deployment/deployment.bicep file and fill in values for the two parameters you see.
 This will be the resource name for the AKS and Azure Container Registry (ACR) resources that the bicep script will create.

-Now, execute the bicep script by navigating to the `deployment` folder and running the following command.
+Now, execute the bicep script by navigating to the `deployment` folder and running the following command:

 `az deployment group create --resource-group YourResourceGroupNameHere --template-file deployment.bicep`